Plymouth Colony: English

 The presence of outsiders such as the Strangers and the Particulars was a considerable annoyance to the Pilgrims.
 As early as 1623, a conflict broke out between the Pilgrims and the Strangers over the celebration of Christmas, a day of no particular significance to the Pilgrims.
 Furthermore, a group of Strangers founded the nearby settlement of Wessagussett and the Pilgrims were highly strained by their lack of discipline, both emotionally and in terms of resources.
 They looked at the eventual failure of the Wessagussett settlement as Divine Providence against a sinful people.
 The residents of Plymouth also used terms to distinguish between the earliest settlers of the colony and those who came later.
 The first generation of settlers called themselves the Old Comers or Planters, those who arrived before 1627.
 Later generations of Plymouth residents referred to this group as the Forefathers.

 Historian John Demos did a demographic study in A Little Commonwealth (1970).
 He reports that the colony's average household grew from 7.8 children per family for first-generation families to 8.6 children for second-generation families and to 9.3 for third-generation families.
 Child mortality also decreased over this time, with 7.2 children born to first-generation families living until their 21st birthday.
 That number increased to 7.9 children by the third generation.
 Life expectancy was higher for men than for women.
 Of the men who survived until age 21, the average life expectancy was 69.2 years.
-Over 55 percent of these men lived past 70; less than 15 percent died before the age of 50.
+Over 55% of these men lived past 70; less than 15% died before the age of 50.
 The numbers were much lower for women owing to the difficulties of childbearing.
 The average life expectancy of women at the age of 21 was 62.4 years.
-Of these women, fewer than 45 percent lived past 70, and about 30 percent died before the age of 50.
+Of these women, fewer than 45% lived past 70, and about 30% died before the age of 50.